apache/sedona/docs/community/publish.md

 ### Vote in general incubator.apache.org

 Here is a generated vote email.
-Please add changes at the end if needed:
+Please add changes at the end if needed.

+The vote will be open for at least 72 hours or until at least 3 "+1" PMC votes are cast.

 ```
 Subject: [VOTE] Release Apache Sedona {{ sedona.current_rc }}